 By Rakesh Vallabh

-Today I am going to explain a little about the technology we use in the IMU sensor to connect to it wirelessly.
+Today I am going to explain a little about the bluetooth inertial measurement sensors in sport.
+This is the technology we use in the IMU sensor to connect to it wirelessly.
 Bluetooth Low Energy.
 Or Bluetooth Smart.
 Or BLE.
 It has many interchangeable names, but one thing is for certain, it’s a popular and I believe, an underestimated technology.
 Introduced as part of Bluetooth 4.0 in 2010, it’s goal was to create a standard for the emerging IoT (Internet of Things) market.
 The intention was for these devices run for extended periods of time on very low power, sending small bits of data using very little energy, a departure from the enhanced data rates in Bluetooth ‘Classic’ that are used to stream audio/video and transfer files etc.

 Even though both Bluetooth Classic and BLE use the same 2.4 GHz ISM band to transmit data and can share the same radio antenna, they are not compatible with each other.
 Recently, while helping a customer of ours connect an IMU to a laptop with Bluetooth dongle, and through later research, this manufacturer hadn’t created drivers for BLE, rendering it useless for this purpose.